top of page

 If your mark survives the 30-day publication window unopposed, the USPTO will directly issue you a registration certificate.
 This is unless you have filed a 1(b) Intent to Use application where you’d first have to file a Statement of Use (SOU) within 6 months.

 Your Trademark Registration Certificate is the official recognition of a successful application!
-You can do your happy dance at this point.
-You have been granted the exclusive right to use your particular mark in connection with the goods and services under which registered your application.
+You have been granted the exclusive right to use your particular mark in connection with the goods and services under which you registered your application.
 If anyone infringes on your mark, you now have standing to claim that the mark legally belongs to you.

 Step 7: Maintaining and Renewing Your Trademark

 Owning a trademark requires continued maintenance.
 To maintain the trademark, you must continue using it in commerce.
 The USPTO requires that you periodically prove continued use in commerce.
-Your first required filing is a Section 8 Declaration of Use (referring the Section 8 of Trademark Manual of Examining Procedure or TMEP) of between the 5th and 6th year after registration along with fees ($225 per class) and a re-submission of your specimen.
-Again, this is to show that you are still using the mark in commerce, otherwise the law would prefer the mark were available to other business owners.
-This prevents people from gobbling up trademarks and squatting on them without any use in commerce.
+Your first required filing is a Section 8 Declaration of Use (referring to Section 8 of Trademark Manual of Examining Procedure or TMEP).
+This needs to be filed between the 5th and 6th year after registration along with a fee ($225 per class) and a re-submission of your specimen.
+The USPTO wants continued proof that you're still using the mark in commerce, otherwise the law would prefer the mark stay available to other business owners.
+This prevents people from gobbling up trademarks or squatting on them without using them in commerce.
 Failure to make this Section 8 filing could mean a cancellation of your registration.

 At the 10th year after registration, you’ll need to file another Section 8 Declaration of Use as well as a Section 9 Renewal with corresponding fees.
 Section 9 Renewal fees are $525 per class.
-After this tenth year filing, you’ll only need to file a Section 9 Renewal every 10 years for as long as you intend to use the trademark.
-So that’s two filings in the first 10 years and then one filing every 10 years after.
-It's not much really, but at the same time, they're important filings to remember.
+The fee for this renewal however will cover the next ten years of trademark protection.
+After that, you'll file Section 9 Renewals (with fee) every 10 years for as long as you intend to use the mark.
+There are two required filings in the first ten years and then one every ten years after.

 You’ll also want to take note that any serious changes to your mark whether textual or visual will require a separate registration.
-Many people want to alter or redesign their marks every few years sort of like baseball teams do, but doing so will result in a new mark that’s not protected under the same registration.
-It doesn’t mean you have to forfeit your previous marks, you can use multiple marks .
-It does mean though that you’ll have to file a new application for your redesign to be afforded the same trademark protection.
+Many people want to alter or redesign their marks every few years, sort of like baseball teams do, but remember doing results in a new mark that’s not protected under the same registration.
+So long as you continue using previous marks, you can continue to use them, but you'll also want to apply for a new registration for any new marks you bring into commerce.

 Step 8: Protecting or Enforcing Your Trademark

 After registering your trademark, you bear the responsibility to monitor and protect it from unauthorized use.
 The USPTO does not offer trademark policing, so it’s something you’ll need to do independently.
-A competing trademark that causes a likelihood of confusion or dilutes your brand could go unnoticed indefinitely if you’re not actively policing.
+A competing trademark that causes a likelihood of confusion or dilutes your brand will go unnoticed if you’re not actively policing.
+Many attorneys or law firms can help monitor your trademark portfolios often time using online services like Markify, Corsearch, & Trademarkia to help police their marks.
+You can do your own manual searches to spot obvious infringers, but you don't want to skip on using help via an attorney or trademark policing service because analyzing trademarks is a specialized skill.

 Conclusion

 This step-by-step guide to trademark registrations should give you a better understanding of the process from start to finish.
-You probably noticed that it’s fairly straightforward but there are also several high hurdles throughout the process.
-If you’re at the point where you’re considering filing a trademark registration, it is generally advised that you sit down to discuss your likelihood of a successful registration with an experienced trademark attorney prior to beginning this process.
+You probably noticed that it’s fairly straightforward but there are also several hurdles throughout the process.
+If you’re at the point where you’re considering filing a registration, it is generally advisable that you sit down to discuss your likelihood of a successful registration with an experienced trademark attorney prior to beginning the process.

 Comments